swiftlang/swift-docc/README.md

 of a documentation page and can be processed by a renderer such as [Swift-DocC-Render](https://github.com/apple/swift-docc-render).

-For more in-depth technical information about Swift-DocC, please the project's technical documentation:
+For more in-depth technical information about Swift-DocC, please refer to the project's technical documentation:

 - [`SwiftDocC` framework documentation](https://apple.github.io/swift-docc/documentation/swiftdocc/)